-Success for William Audland in the Court of Appeal
+Success for William Audland QC in the Court of Appeal

 On Thursday 26th April the Court of Appeal handed down judgment in the appeal of X v Kuoni Travel Limited, a package holiday claim of significance and wide application.
 With a majority judgment, Sir Terence Etherton MR and Lady Justice Asplin dismissed the appeal.